Ettore Boiardi: Career

 After spaghetti sauce, their next product was a complete spaghetti meal, including a canister of grated Parmesan cheese, a box of dry spaghetti, and a jar of sauce, held together in cellophane wrap.
 Already then, the company was the largest importer of Italian Parmesan cheese, while also buying tons of olive oil, according to grandniece Anna Boiardi.
 Touting the low cost of spaghetti products as a good choice to serve to the entire family, Boiardi introduced his product to the public in 1928.

-In 1938, production was moved to Milton, Pennsylvania, where they could grow enough tomatoes to serve the factory's needs, which reached 20,000 tons of tomatoes per season at peak production; they also began growing their own mushrooms on location in the plant.
+In 1938, production was moved to Milton, Pennsylvania an area that was economically decimated from the Great Depression, where they could grow enough tomatoes to serve the factory's needs, which reached 20,000 tons of tomatoes per season at peak production; they also began growing their own mushrooms on location in the plant.
 Boiardi sold his products under the brand name "Chef Boy-Ar-Dee" because non-Italians could not manage the pronunciation, including his own salesforce.

 For producing rations supplying Allied troops during World War II, he was awarded a Gold Star order of excellence from the United States War Department.

-After struggling with cash flow, compounded by internal family struggles over the ownership and direction of the company in managing rapid internal growth, he sold controlling interest in his firm to American Home Foods, later International Home Foods.
+After struggling with cash flow, compounded by internal family struggles over the ownership and direction of the company in managing rapid internal growth and to preserve the employees jobs, he and his brother Mario made the hard decision to sell controlling interest in his firm in 1946 a year after the war ended to American Home Foods for nearly $6 million (equivalent to $102,467,692.31 in 2026 adjusted for inflation), later International Home Foods.
 He continued to operate restaurants in Cleveland, including one named Chef Hector's.